jonasmmiguel/compressible-flows/README.md

 ## Validity domain ##

 - 1D flow modeling (gradients)
-- Steady (no temporal variation) or quasi-steady (succession of states each in thermodynamic equilibreium) regimes
+- Steady (no temporal variation) or quasi-steady (succession of states each in thermodynamic equilibrium) regimes
 - Any Mach number $M \in [0, +\infty[$
 - Negligible effects of
   - chemical reactions